Jim-BITracks/Hands-on-Azure-Data-Studio/content/landscape/CH-08/readme.md

 ## Free and Easy Extensions

 Extensions are core to Azure Data Studio and represent a profound invitation from Microsoft to developers to play directly in the ADS ‘Marketplace’.
-This chapter will cover of some indispensable and totally free Extensions, which also happen to be just a few clicks away…
+This chapter will cover some of the indispensable and totally free Extensions, which also happen to be just a few clicks away…

 ### Notebooks in this chapter: